varshithpilli/theory_of_computation/README.md

 # Animating Finite Automatas using python

-## A python script written using the manim library to animates an example of NFA and DFA problem
+## A python script written using the manim library to animate an example of NFA and DFA problem

-In this script, I have animated state diagrams, transition tables and transitions for two basic Theory of Computation Concepts
+In this script, I have animated state diagrams, transition tables and transition functions for two basic Theory of Computation Concepts

 * NFA - language that either starts with "0" or "11"
 * DFA - language  where "b" is immediately followed by "a"